 Ginkgo biloba extract: from molecular mechanisms to the treatment of Alzhelmer's disease / M. Zimmermann, F. Colciaghi, F. Cattabeni, M.M.G.
 Di Luca, M. - In: CELLULAR AND MOLECULAR BIOLOGY. - ISSN 0145-5680. - 48:6(2002), pp. 613-623.

 |Titolo:||Ginkgo biloba extract: from molecular mechanisms to the treatment of Alzhelmer's disease|

 ZIMMERMANN, MARTINA (Primo)

-COLCIAGHI, FRANCESCA ADA (Secondo)
+COLCIAGHI, FRANCESCA (Secondo)